oracle-livelabs/apex/online-bookstore-app/12-onboarding/12-onboarding.md

 ## Task 5: Login with Google

- You create a Social Sign-in authentication scheme in this task to enable Google Authentication.
+ In this task, you will create a free Social Sign-in authentication scheme to enable Google Authentication.

 1. Log in to Google's developer [console](https://console.developers.google.com).